|Ireland became a member of the European Union on January 1st, 1973 following a referendum in which 83% of voters supported the move.

 - Raw sewage is no longer dumped into the Irish Sea thanks to EU rules, and marine life around the Irish coast has benefited from cleaner sea water and beaches.

-- To comply with EU policy, the Irish Government published a new Climate Action Plan in 2019 that includes over 180 actions and a timeline for delivery aimed at getting Ireland’s environment performance back on track.
+- To comply with EU policy, the Irish Government has a Climate Action Plan that includes actions and a timeline for more than halving greenhouse gas emissions by 2030 and achieving net-zero emissions no later than 2050.

 - The European Commission’s projects of common interest (PCIs) will improve Ireland’s energy connectivity.
 They include a Celtic Interconnector between France (La Martyre) and Ireland (Knockraha, Co Cork), a terminal and connecting gas pipeline in Shannon and a Hydroelectric Power Station at Silvermines.